 We have decided to do a series of stories about certain aspects of the work at Grande Daze.
 The articles might be about donations, benevoles and what they do or about the work in and around the Centre.
 We will continue to do short pieces about the adopted animals whenever possible.
-This month we have a piece about RESCUED BRIC-A-BRAC and a lovely story of The Crazy Cat Lady.
+We have a piece about RESCUED BRIC-A-BRAC and a lovely story of The Crazy Cat Lady.

 Oh, what a month of mixed weather.
 As our usual followers will know we had to cancel our long planned and much needed fundraising Vide Grenier.
 Needless to say, everyone was very disappointed.
 We worked hard to get the event advertised and to get the tables set out in our sand-school but at the very last minute the weather defeated us.
 Well, our shop is now open all week and the bargains are still available here and at our shop at Sept Forges.
 Our next event will be in July and we will do our usual advertising.